EthanRBrown/web-development-with-node-and-express-2e/README.md

 ### Chapter 4

 The [Chapter 4 Example](ch03/README.md) take the "fortune cookie" functionality deveoped in Chapter 3, and implement it as a Node module.

+### Chapter 5

+The [Chapter 5 Example](ch03/README.md) demonstrates unit testing with Jest, integration testing with Jest and Puppeteer, and linting with ESLint.